opencog/atomspace/opencog/query/README.md

 corresponding database record.)

 When trees share common Nodes or Links, they become connected.
 When they share many of them, they become entangled.
-Thus, the Atomspace contents don't so much resemble a "forest of trees" as they resmble a dense matted structure like felt, or, more acurately, a rhizome.
+Thus, the AtomSpace contents don't so much resemble a "forest of trees" as they resemble a dense matted structure like felt, or, more accurately, a rhizome.
 (Search for pictures, if you don't know what that is.)
-Mathematicaly, the proper name for the structure is an "incidence graph", or, even more properly, a bipartite "Levi Graph".
+Mathematically, the proper name for the structure is an "incidence graph", or, even more properly, a bipartite "Levi Graph".

 Normally, all trees are finite in size.
 There is a way of defining infinite trees, as patchwork of finite subtrees quilted together into a recursive structure.
-This can be done with either the DefineLink (which is static) or the StateLink (which is mutable).
-The pattern matcher supports the traversal of such infinite trees: it merely stops at the boundaries of the repeated segements.
+This can be done with either the `DefineLink` (which is static) or the `StateLink` (which is mutable).
+The pattern matcher supports the traversal of such infinite trees: it merely stops at the boundaries of the repeated segments.

 In the discussion below, and in the code, these trees are usually called "clauses".
 This is in distinction to "terms", which are sub-trees of the